The London Archives: Library

-The LMA library started as the library of the former members of the London County Council.
+The London Archives' library started as the library of the former members of the London County Council.
 It contains over 100,000 volumes and specialises in all aspects of London life, the growth and development of the area, its history and organisation of Local Government.
-The library is purely a reference library.
-A search of the archive's stock of records can be done online by accessing the LMA website and navigating the londonGenerations search tool.
+The library is purely a reference library and its holdings can be searched via Guildhall Library's online catalogue.